2013

 ● Friday, 8-9-2013: I feel compelled to say . . .
 Thank you, Richard!

-● 8-10-2013: “The medium is the message.” . . .
-But, the message is the message.
+● 8-10-2013: “The medium is the message.”
+But the message . . . is the message.

 ● Professor Daniel Cohen says there are several purposes/types of argument: Argument as war; argument as proof; and argument as performance.
 I make arguments, not as war, but as proof and performance.
-The performance is, however, not for a live audience, but for an audience of readers.
+The performance, however, is not for a live audience, but for an audience of readers.
 I would say that my purpose is argument as art.

 ● Sunday, 8-11-2013: I took my usual (Mojave) desert drive today, about two hundred miles.
 It was a beautiful trip.
 During the first half, I worked on and solved in my head a compositional problem with my essay on Eternal Recurrence.
 And so, during the approximate second half of the drive, I was able to savor my creative triumph, on top of the continuing afterglow of my sense of accomplishment in my 7-27-2013 item, “Infinite Repetition: Reply to Raveen.”